ben-sembira-1/TechBooksSummary/chapters-summaries/4_comments.md

 ## Random Points
 1. Comments May be good, may create a mess, and may be lieing and creating bugs.
 1. Using comments is a sign of **failure** expressing ourselfes using code.
-1. Using comments is bad because it is near impossible to **always** maintain them while the code changes, And even if you do manage to **always** maintain your comments, this is probably taking you way to much time.
+1. Using comments is bad because it is near impossible to **always** maintain them while the code changes, And even if you do manage to **always** maintain your comments, this is probably taking you way too much time.
 1. Inaccurate comments are far worse than no comments.
 1. Instead of commenting bad code, clean bad code.
 1. Creating a function with a name of what you want to comment, is not harder and far better then adding a comment.